 Enid says to Sanderson, “The decapitation is ridiculous.
 It’s the eye gouging.
 It’s too realistic.
 Plus, I was trying to see who dragged her away.”
 Sanderson replies, “Does it matter? … I appreciate you analyzing this with clear precision, Enid.
 But someone perhaps got out of the cautious side of the bed this morning.”

 Enid ignores Sanderson’s attempt to belittle her as uptight.
 Fortunately, not all of her co-workers are disrespectful.
 Enid also works closely with matronly Anne (played by Clare Perkins) and easygoing Perkins (played by Danny Lee Wynter), who both express concerns to Enid about her emotional well-being if it looks like she’s particularly disturbed by any of the violent content that she has to screen for her job.
-However, Enid experiences sexual harassment from a movie producer named Doug Smart (played by Michael Smiley) when he makes rude and sexist comments to her while he visiting in the office.
+Enid experiences sexual harassment from a movie producer named Doug Smart (played by Michael Smiley) when he makes rude and sexist comments to her while he visiting in the office.

 “Censor” doesn’t really show much of Enid’s home life, because viewers will get the impression that her life revolves around her work.
 However, there’s a tragedy from Enid’s past that has been haunting her.
 And a decision that her parents have made about this tragedy seems to set Enid off on a downward spiral of madness.

 One day, Enid’s parents June Baines (played by Clare Holman) and George Baines (played by Andrew Havill) invite her to dinner at a restaurant to tell her some important news: They have decided to officially declare their missing daughter Lucy as dead.
 Lucy, who was Enid’s younger sister, disappeared in the forest of Chorleywood (a village in England), in 1958, when Lucy was 7 years old.
-Enid was about 12 or 13 at the time, and was with Lucy on the day that Lucy disappeared.
+Enid was about 12 or 13 at the time, and she was with Lucy on the day that Lucy disappeared.
 At the time, Lucy and Enid were living with their parents in Brimstead, Middlesex.

 Enid has vague and fractured memories of Lucy’s disappearance.
 Because she could never fully remember what happened when Lucy disappeared, it has added to the tremendous guilt that Enid has felt ever since.
 Enid disagrees with her parents’ decision to declare that Lucy is dead, because Enid thinks there’s still a possibility that Lucy could still be alive.
 Enid also thinks that Lucy was kidnapped.